LivXue/Backdoor-Trigger-Segmentation/README.md

 ### Attacks
 We implement image backdoor attacks by [BackdoorBench](https://github.com/SCLBD/BackdoorBench) and text backdoor atatcks by [OpenBackdoor](https://github.com/thunlp/OpenBackdoor).
 We include the attack code in `attack/` and `openbackdoor/attackers/`.
 However, all attack results are saved in our benchmark and these code is not used in BTD experiments.
-So you shouldn't worry about their requirements.
+So you don't need to worry about their requirements.